gnolang/blog/posts/2025-03-12_user-registry/README.md

 namespace can deploy Gno packages under it.

-This check is performed at the GnoVM Keeper level, which communicates with `r/sys/names` realm before allowing a deployment.
-The initial set of deployment permissions is established in the genesis block, with an ownership-dropping mechanism ensuring no single entity retains control over the system.
+This check is performed at the GnoVM Keeper level, which communicates with `r/sys/names` realm before allowing a deployment to a certain package patch.

-The GnoVM Keeper, a core part of the gno.land chain, communicates with this realm upon an AddPkg transaction to ask if a specific address has permission to deploy to the desired namespace.
+This functionality is enabled in the genesis block, with an ownership-dropping mechanism ensuring no single entity retains control over the system.

-This functionality is enabled in the genesis block, via a ownership dropping fuse mechanism.
+Check out the source code [here](/r/sys/names$source&file=verifier.gno).